NhatHoang2002/raw-note/_posts/ml-coursera/2018-09-27-machine-learning-coursera-6.md

 ### Learning Curves

+- Learning curve plots training and cross validation error as a function of training set size.
 - If we add <mark>more training</mark> examples, it <mark>doesn't</mark> mean we will get a better result because it also depends on the degree of polynomial we choose (**high bias - underfitting**).
 - In the case of **high variance (overfitting)**. <mark>increase the number of training</mark> examples seem <mark>helps</mark>.